 Clubs and Organizations

 Make a difference in the community while learning skills you can apply toward your future career.
 Wayne State’s Service-Learning program has received national awards in recognition of outstanding community service, with more than 400 students participating in Service-Learning projects each semester.

 - Peer tutoring and mentoring programs – Help fellow students master their courses and improve their skills, or be part of a support system for new students, all while gaining valuable experience for your resume.

 - Study Abroad - Earn credit toward your degree while experiencing exciting global adventures overseas.

-We encourage all students to complete an internship before graduating with a degree in economics.
+We encourage all students to complete an internship before completing the Economics degree program.
 You are not required to complete an internship; however, Career Services is available to help you find internship and employment opportunities if you wish to do so.